 The Iraqis blew up the World Trade Center.

 Wikipedia is completely open, unbiased, and interactive

 This is a list of illusions, that have cost billions to conjure up.
 Did you ever wonder why most people in this country generally accept most of the above statements?

 PROGRAMMING THE VIEWER

 Even the most undiscriminating viewer may suspect that TV newsreaders and news articles are not telling us the whole story.
 The slightly more lucid may have begun to glimpse the calculated intent of standard news content and are wondering about the reliability and accuracy of the way events are presented.
-For the very few who take time to research beneath the surface of the daily programming and who are still capable of independent thought, a somewhat darker picture begins to emerge.
+For the very few who take time to research beneath the surface of the daily programming and who are still capable of abstract thought, a somewhat darker picture begins to emerge.
 These may perceive bits of evidence of the profoundly technical science behind much of what is served up in mass media.

 Events taking place in today’s world are enormously complex.
 An impossibly convoluted tangle of interrelated and unrelated occurrences happens simultaneously, often in dynamic conflict.
 To even acknowledge this complexity contradicts a fundamental axiom of media science: Keep It Simple.